bluz71/bluz71.github.io/_posts/2017-06-04-a-few-vim-tmux-mappings.md

 A few Vim & tmux mappings
 =========================

 Power *Vim* usage involves configuring mappings, oftimes many of them.
 This post will list some of *my* most used mappings and why I find them useful.
-This post is **not** be about convincing anyone to change *their* mappings, rather the intention is to simply provide yet another resouce of possibilities.
+Note, this post is **not** be about convincing anyone to change *their* mappings, rather the intention is to simply provide yet another resouce of possibilities.

-Note, both *Vim* and *tmux* mappings will somewhat be intermingled in this post since I use both as a unified whole.
+Both *Vim* and *tmux* mappings will somewhat be intermingled in this post since I use both as a unified whole.

 I will let others explain the benefits of *tmux* and *Vim* together:
 [vim + tmux: A Perfect Match](https://teamgaslight.com/blog/vim-plus-tmux-a-perfect-match),
 and [Benefits of using tmux](https://blog.bugsnag.com/benefits-of-using-tmux)

-Note, the following mappings are backed into my [vimrc](https://github.com/bluz71/dotfiles/blob/master/vimrc) and [tmux.conf](https://github.com/bluz71/dotfiles/blob/master/tmux.conf) files.
+The mappings discussed in this post are backed into my [vimrc](https://github.com/bluz71/dotfiles/blob/master/vimrc) and [tmux.conf](https://github.com/bluz71/dotfiles/blob/master/tmux.conf) files.

 *tmux* prefix
 -------------

 *tmux* operations are usually invoked with a `<prefix>` plus `<command>` key combination.